Skip to Content

 Goggle Lenses

-Make sure you get a good durable pair of goggle that are scratch resistant and have UV protection.
-I do most of my riding in trails that have trees providing shade.
+Make sure you get a good durable pair of goggles that are scratch-resistant and have UV protection.
+I do most of my riding on trails that have trees providing shade.
 If you ride a lot in open areas where the sun will get into your eyes, you might want to consider a pair of goggles that have some tinting in the lenses.
 I find that just the 100% UV protection of the Fox Goggles I mentioned above, is enough to mellow out the harshness of the bright sunlight.

 Polarized lenses will help you see more detail during your rides.
 If you have a hard time seeing things on the trail or further ahead of you, you might want to get a polarized lens for your goggles.
-Make sure you get a pair of goggles with some sort anti-fog technology.
-Most of them have them, but It can’t hurt to double check.
+Make sure you get a pair of goggles with some sort of anti-fog technology.
+Most of them have them, but It can’t hurt to double-check.

 Get a brand that makes replacement lenses.
-Sometimes the lenses brake and instead of having to buy a whole pair of goggle, you can save some money by just buying a lens.
+Sometimes the lenses break and instead of buying a whole pair of goggles, you can save some money by just buying a lens.
 If you wear prescription glasses, make sure your goggles will fit over your glasses, most goggles will.

 Goggle Frames